Spray Foam Insulation vs. Fiberglass: Efficiency Compared

 Cost

-When comparing fiberglass insulation vs. spray foam, both open and closed-cell foam insulation cost more up front.
-However, these insulation materials offer cost-effective, energy-efficient, and superior performance.
+When comparing fiberglass insulation vs. spray foam, both open and closed-cell foam insulation cost more up-front.
+However, these insulation materials are cost-effective, energy-efficient, and offer superior performance.
 Although spray foam insulation costs more, it justifies its higher price with long-term savings on heating and cooling bills.

 Installation